Laura Levy has been with the Department of PA Studies since 1999. She brings to the

 curricula and acts as an advisor to the Sara Somers Rupert Student Society Class officers.

-Dr. Levy has authored articles on plantar fasciitis and medical simulation.
+Dr. Levy has authored articles on plantar fasciitis, medical simulation, and interprofessional education.
 She is a nationally board certified physician assistant and currently licensed to practice as a physician assistant in the state of Pennsylvania.

 Dr. Levy completed a doctorate in Health Sciences in 2015 from A.T.
 Still University.
 Additionally, she earned a Master of Medical Science degree from Saint Francis College, a Bachelor of Science from Hahnemann University, and a Bachelor of Arts in Spanish and Sociology from Indiana University of Pennsylvania.